nmonnet/Warp-Factory-for-Python/README.md

-# Warp factory for Python (analytical approach)
+#Warp Factory for Python
-This code reflects my effort to reproduce the results and methodology presented in arXiv:2404.03095, albeit with some modifications.
-During the process, I identified numerous errors in both their paper and the accompanying code, as well as discrepancies between the two, particularly in the explanations of their examples.
-Consequently, I chose not to rely heavily on their work to validate my results.
+This code represents my efforts to reproduce the results and methodology presented in arXiv:2404.03095, with some modifications.
+During this process, I identified several errors in both the paper and the accompanying code, as well as discrepancies between the two, particularly in the explanations of their examples.
+As a result, I chose not to rely heavily on their work to validate my findings.

+##Warp Factory for Python (Analytical Approach)
-In contrast to their approach, I aim to fully utilize the symbolic capabilities of SymPy and EinsteinPy to derive analytical expressions for the Einstein and Energy-momentum tensors.
-By minimizing dependence on numerical approximations, this method provides greater precision and flexibility in theoretical analyses at the cost of time.
-Therefore no numerical approximation are required to obtain the results.
+In contrast to the authors' approach, I aim to leverage the symbolic capabilities of SymPy and EinsteinPy to derive analytical expressions for the Einstein and energy-momentum tensors.
+By minimizing reliance on numerical approximations, this method provides greater precision and flexibility for theoretical analyses, albeit at the cost of increased computation time.
+As such, no numerical approximations are needed to obtain the results.

-However, the program requires an analytical expression for the inputed metric and more complexe metric defined numerically are impossible to analyze unless you find a good analytical expression for them.
-Furthermore, the complexity of the analytical expression may radically extend the computation time.
+However, the program requires an analytical expression for the input metric.
+More complex metrics defined numerically cannot be analyzed unless a suitable analytical representation is found.
+Additionally, the complexity of the analytical expression may significantly extend computation time.

-This program will be used to verify the future code of "Warp factory for Python (numerical approach)"
+This program will also serve to verify the future implementation of the Warp Factory for Python (Numerical Approach).

+##Warp Factory for Python (Numerical Approach)
+My next objective is to translate the original MATLAB code into Python.
+I will begin with the simplest numerical approximations to facilitate a direct comparison of the outputs with those from the previous analytical approach.

+##Information and Disclaimer
+Most of the relevant results can be found in the notebook warp_drive_study.ipynb.
+The older versions are obsolete.
+In warp_drive_study.ipynb, I strive to explain the differences between my work and arXiv:2404.03095, which is also available as reference_paper.pdf.

+This is a passion project that I aim to develop as rigorously as possible; however, I do not yet have extensive experience in developing large Python projects, which may affect its overall structure.